'A Commonwealth for Peace'

 The competition is open to all citizens and residents of the Commonwealth aged 18 and under and is open from 21 September until 1 May 2017.
-All entrants receive a Certificate of Participation and one Winner and Runner-up from the Senior and Junior categories will win a trip to London for a week-long series of educational and cultural events.
+All entrants receive a Certificate of Participation and one Winner and Runner-up from the Senior and Junior categories will be invited to attend Winners' Week in October/November, a week-long series of educational and cultural events.
 For more information about the competition, download the flyer and please visit Terms and Conditions and Frequently Asked Questions.

 History of the Essay Competition

 The RCS has a rich history of nurturing the creative talents of young people around the Commonwealth.
 We endeavour to promote literacy, expression and creativity among young people by celebrating excellence and imagination.
 Run by the RCS since 1883, this international schools’ writing contest – the world's oldest – is a highly regarded and popular international education project which we run in partnership with Cambridge University Press.